This module consists of a mix of high-level, core, low-level and

 offsetTmat(off, miet, rtr, right, bigD_, useD_, balJI_, Tmat)

-VTACs will be generated.
-Regular or irregular VTACs will be generated
+generated.
+Regular or irregular VTACs will be generated depending on

 true, Tmat will be treated as diagonal.
 If the logical input